jojozhuang/jojozhuang.github.io/_posts/2016-03-31-data-structure-queue.md

         }
     }

-    // Poll value from the beginning of the list public int dequeue() throws Exception {
+    // Remove the head from the list and return its value public int dequeue() throws Exception {
         if (head == null) {
             throw new Exception();